lenewsad/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 title: What is Intune for Education?
 titleSuffix: Intune for Education
-description: Learn about Intune for Education and how it can make managing school devices easier.
+description: Learn about Intune for Education and how it can make managing Windows 10 devices easier for educational institutions.
 keywords:
 author: barlanmsft
 ms.author: barlan